Weakly Supervised Disentangled Generative Causal Representation Learning

-We first investigate the performance of our methods in disentanglement through applications in causal controllable generation (CG).
-Traditional CG methods mainly manipulate the independent generative factors \citep{karras2019style}, while we consider the general case where the factors are causally correlated.
-With a learned SCM as the prior, we are able to generate images from any desired interventional distributions of the latent factors.
-For example, we can manipulate only the causal factor while leave its effects unchanged.
+We first investigate the performance of our methods in disentanglement through applications in causal controllable generation.
+Traditional controllable generation methods mainly manipulate the independent generative factors~\citep{karras2019style}, while we consider the general case where the factors are causally related.
+With a learned SCM as the prior, we are able to generate images from many desired interventional distributions of the latent factors.
+For example, we can manipulate only the cause factor while leaving its effects unchanged.
 Besides, the bidirectional framework presented in Figure~\ref{fig:model} enables controllable generation either from scratch or a given unlabeled image.

 We consider two types of interventions of most interests in applications.
-First, in traditional traversals, we manipulate one dimension of the latent vector while keep the others fixed to either their inferred or sampled values \citep{Higgins2017betaVAELB}.
+First, in traditional traversals, we manipulate one dimension of the latent vector while keeping the others fixed to either their inferred or sampled values~\citep{Higgins2017betaVAELB}.
 A causal view of such operations is an intervention on all the variables by setting them as constants with only one of them varying.
-Another interesting type of interventional distribution is to intervene on only one latent variable, \textit{i.e.}, $\bbP_{\text{do}([z]_i=c)}(z)$, and to observe how other variables change consequently.
-The proposed SCM prior enables us to conduct such intervention though the mechanism given in Section \ref{sec:intervene_mech}.
+Another interesting type of interventional distribution is to intervene on only one latent variable, i.e., $\bbP_{\text{do}([z]_i=c)}(z)$, and to observe how other variables change consequently.
+The proposed SCM prior enables us to conduct such interventions through the mechanism described in Section~\ref{sec:intervene_mech}.
 One can naturally generalize it to intervene on more than one variable.
 For simplicity, we only present the results of intervening on one variable in the paper.